timharek/timharek.no/content/blog/2025-03-04-subscribe-via-email.md

 The [Subscribe](/subscribe)-page is also updated with the same form.

-And I won't be using any tracking with my Buttondown-account, affilate links, ads etc. It will just be a plain copy of what's already been posted to my blog with a link to it.
+And I won't be using any tracking with my Buttondown-account, affiliate links, ads etc. It will just be a plain copy of what's already been posted to my blog with a link to it.
 You can unsubscribe anytime you want, all emails will have an unsubscribe link.

+## Updated 2026-04-13

+I have removed the ability to subscribe via e-mail now, and the last e-mail can be sent May 4th 2026.

 [Buttondown]: https://buttondown.com